AlasdairHanson/Group-3-Final-Project/README.md

 * Relational Database

 In addition, a CI pipeline with the following requirements was specified:

-Version Control System
+* Version Control System
-CI Server
+* CI Server
-Unit Testing
+* Unit Testing
-Integration Testing
+* Integration Testing
-Build Tool
+* Build Tool
-Containerisation
+* Containerisation
-Artefact Repository
+* Artefact Repository
-Testing Environment
+* Testing Environment
-Infrastructure as Code
+* Infrastructure as Code
-Configuration Management
+* Configuration Management
-Deployment
+* Deployment

 ### Our Approach

 To meet the projetc goals, we used the following technologies:

 * React Frontend
-* NGINX Gateway Service
 * Spring Boot Backend
 * AWS RDS Database
 * Git Version Control